TerezaA1/EMS-documentation/index.rst

 Introduction
 ------------
-The AMOS is a web platform for viewing, oprating and parametrizing the microgrids.
+The AMOS is a web platform for viewing, operating and parametrizing microgrids.
 It shows real-time data from the site alongside forecasts and optimized operation of the microgrid.
-The microgrid can consist of loads, energy storage system and/or power generation plants.
-The portal has access to the central microgrid contoller, which is responsible for optimal operation and power flows of the system.
+The microgrid can consist of loads, energy storage systems and/or power generation plants.
+The portal has access to the central microgrid controller, which is responsible for optimal operation and power flows of the system.

 .. toctree::
    :maxdepth: 1